CLIxIndia-Dev/qbank-lite/docs/repository.md

   - inputFile.
 The file that you want to save into an `asset content`.
-               This version of the RESTful API abstracts out the idea of separate `asset` and `asset content` and instead treats them as the same object.
+               This version of the RESTful API abstracts out the idea of separate `asset` and `asset content` and instead treats them as the same object for CREATE only.
+  - returnUrl (optional).
+If you include this parameter in the sent data, i.e.
+                          `{returnUrl: true}`, then the returned URL value for the `asset content` will be a valid URL.
+                          This can be found at `result.assetContents[0].url`.

 returns:
   - `Asset` object.